Death – are we ready?

-You’ve probably noticed recently that death is a theme which has started to feature more in my blog and across my social media.
+You’ve probably noticed recently that death as a theme has started to feature more in my blog and social media.
 I guess that was inevitable now that I’m working as a funeral pastor.
 However, it’s also because death is a topic that’s not always talked about openly and I’m super passionate about creating space for honest conversations on exactly those kind of topics!

-Dying Matters are an organisation who aim to help people talk more openly about dying, death and bereavement and to make plans for the end of life.
-May 13th – 19th 2019 is their awareness week and they are asking the question, ‘are we ready?’
-So, I thought I’d join in this week and have a think about that question for myself.
-I’d love to also know your thoughts.
+Inspired by Dying Matters, whose aim is to help people talk more openly about dying, death and bereavement and to make plans for the end of life, this post ponders the question, ‘are we ready?’

 ‘Are we ready?‘